-Offered only as a convertible and based on the Roadmaster drivetrain, these were the cars of the rich and famous; Milton Berle, Alfred Hitchcock, Bob Hope and Jackie Gleason were some of the better-known celebrities that drove them.
-Much of the body and engine work was done by hand thus accounting for the $5,000 price tag.
-The Skylark’s exclusive nature was such that Buick engraved the original owner’s name in silver on the tripartite medallion in the horn button.
-Although the Skylark was nearly twice the price of a regular Buick convertible its sales totaled 1,690 units and at $5,000 a copy, was by far the most expensive Buick.
+Based on the Buick Roadmaster, Skylark was offered only as a convertible.
+They were the cars of the rich and famous; Milton Berle, Alfred Hitchcock, Bob Hope and Jackie Gleason were some of the better-known celebrities that drove them.
+Much of the body and engine work was done by hand, accounting for the $5,000 price tag.
+The Skylark's exclusive nature was such that Buick engraved the original owner's name on the tripartite medallion in the horn button.
+At $5,000 a copy the Skylark was nearly twice the price of a regular Buick convertible.
+Only 1,690 cars were produced.

 With the convertible top in the up position, the Skylark stands less than five feet tall.
 The low slung appearance was achieved by lowering seat frames, steering column and chopping the windshield 4 inches.
-The stampings for the front fenders, rear fenders, outer doors, and a portion of the convertible tub were unique to the Skylark.
-Other body panels were mostly hand-modified Roadmaster panels.
+The stampings for the front fenders, rear fenders, doors, and a portion of the convertible tub were unique to the Skylark.
+Other body panels were mostly hand modified Roadmaster panels.
 The doors were sectioned in Flint and then re-welded to create the low, sweeping bodyline.
 This also meant that all the side glass was special to the Skylark.
-The “Ventiports” were shaved off the front fenders to keep the lines clean; the wheel wells opened up and painted red or white to highlight the chrome wire wheels.
-A two-way chromed “sweepspear” began at the front wheels and dipped sharply ahead of the rear ones before “jumping” over them and ending near twin “bullet” taillights on each rear fender.
+The “Ventiports” were shaved off the front fenders to keep the lines clean; the wheel wells were opened up and painted red or white to highlight the chrome wire wheels.
+The wheel arches were rounded to a sporty look to accentuate the white wall tires and wire wheels.
+A two-way chromed "sweepspear" began at the front wheels and dipped sharply ahead of the rear ones before "jumping" over them and ending near twin "bullet" taillights on each rear fender.

-An all-new “Fireball” 322-cu.in.
+An all new "Fireball" 322-cu.in.
 V-8 producing 188 horsepower was the only engine available for the Skylark.
-With a bore and stroke of 4.0 x 3.2 inches, these were well-built engines featured specially designed dome-shaped cylinder heads.
+With a bore and stroke of 4.0 x 3.2 inches, these well-built engines featured specially designed dome-shaped cylinder heads nicknamed “Nailhead.”
 The cylinder heads were engineered to concentrate the fuel charge at the precise point where its explosive force would most effectively push the piston down its bore.
-Each piston was custom-fitted to its cylinder, which ensured longer life and quieter operation.
+Each piston was custom fitted to its cylinder, which ensured longer life and quieter operation.
 Internally, the crankshaft featured cam-ground balancing of the counterweights.
 The T-Type intake manifold was another unique feature; it distributed fuel to each cylinder more evenly than the conventional Y-Type arrangement.
 The Skylark could cruise effortlessly all day at 100 mph.
 There were two different brands of four-barrel carburetors used: a Stromberg 4AUV-267, or a Carter WCFB-996S.

 Although it was only produced in limited numbers the 1953 Skylark ushered in the era of personal sport luxury cars that would eventually be copied by almost every American manufacturer for the next 20 years.
-Skylark was discontinued in 1954 with just 836 copies made.
+The 1954 models underwent styling changes that sacrificed some of the hand built sports car styling that made the ’53 model so captivating.
+Just 836 copies were made before production was discontinued.
 No collection of significant 50’s and 60’s automobiles would be complete without one.

 1953 Buick Skylark Convertible